saeg/user-study-sfl/README.md

 After filling out the questionnaire, devselector creates an ID for the participants and provides a link to the corresponding VM as well as the user login and password.
 There are three pages in devselector:
 - **selector-form.xhtml**: contains the questionaire.
-- **selector-response.xhtml**: shows the response after foilling out the questionnaire.
+- **selector-response.xhtml**: shows the response after filling out the questionnaire.
 - **monitor.xhtml**: shows how many participants were allocated in the experimental groups.

 You must change the constants *serverLink* and *DIR_PATH_ABOVE* for your server and application folder, respectively.

 ### Script for sending data when turning off or logging out the VM
-The *sent* and *S10send* scripts (available here[https://github.com/saeg/user-study-sfl/scripts]) use the scp protocol to send the log data to a server as a backup if the participant did not press the stop button in the end of the experiment.
+The *sent* and *S10send* scripts (available [here](https://github.com/saeg/user-study-sfl/tree/master/scripts)) use the scp protocol to send the log data to a server as a backup if the participant did not press the stop button in the end of the experiment.
 You need to set the server, user and folder.
 Put the *sent* script in the */etc/init.d* folder and the *S10send* scripts in the */etc/rc0.d* and */etc/rc6.d* folders to run automatically.

 ### Virtual machines